bkudaimi/Project-Portfolio/README.md

 Model_PredictingMovieRatings: This model predicts the IMDb rating for new films allowing directors to focus on films predicted to be good ones.

-Visit my GitHub repository at https://github.com/bkudaimi/Project-Portfolio for the files named here.
+Visit my GitHub repository for the files named here.
 Note that a file called "Kudaimi_Bilal_DS_Project_List" containing a list of the projects is also present in the repository.

 # Pictures